boldflight/BibleConverter/test_EPUB/output/jer.md

 They will destroy your vines and your fig trees.
 Their weapons will batter down the fortified cities you trust in.
-[18] “Yet even then I will not completely destroy you,” says the Lord.
+[18] “Yet even then I will not completely destroy you,” says the **Lord**.
-[19] “So then, Jeremiah, when your people ask, ‘Why has the Lord our God done all this to us?’ tell them, ‘It is because you rejected me and served foreign gods in your own land.
+[19] “So then, Jeremiah, when your people ask, ‘Why has the **Lord** our God done all this to us?’ tell them, ‘It is because you rejected me and served foreign gods in your own land.
 So you must serve foreigners in a land that does not belong to you.’
 [20] “Proclaim this message among the descendants of Jacob.
 Make it known throughout Judah.
 [21] Tell them: ‘Hear this,